huan/sshpass.sh/README.md

 # sshpass.sh
-shell script helper for provide password for ssh via command line automation the very 1st time of linux server setup(maybe just save pub key to .ssh/authorized_keys).
+sshpass.sh is a bash shell script for ssh to accept command line password.

+the goal is to enable the automation for the very 1st time of linux server setup(maybe just save pub key to .ssh/authorized_keys).

 sshpass.sh project home page - https://github.com/zixia/sshpass.sh